Fire & Rescue

 Facts about East Sussex Fire & Rescue Service

-The East Sussex area is divided into 5 local authority areas.
-From west to east they are Lewes; Wealden; Eastbourne; Rother and Hastings.
-Each has a different sense of place, culture, demographic and geographic characteristics.
-We have five separate Borough Plans covering the East Sussex area (The City has its own Plan) to ensure cohesive service planning and development, including working with the respective area local partnership groups, local authorities and local community groups.
+The East Sussex area is divided into 5 local authority areas and we manage these as three Boroughs.
+From west to east they are Lewes, Wealden & Eastbourne and Rother & Hastings.
+Each has a different sense of place, culture, demographic and geographic characteristics and therefore each Borough develops its own Plan to ensure cohesive service planning and development, including working with the respective area local partnership groups, local authorities and local community groups.

 Facts about the City of Brighton & Hove

-The City of Brighton & Hove, with a resident population of over 250,000, has developed from a small fishing village located where the South Downs meets the sea and the broad coastal plain begins.
+The City of Brighton & Hove, with a resident population of over 270,000, has developed from a small fishing village located where the South Downs meets the sea and the broad coastal plain begins.
 Development, initially supported by tourism, has grown westwards and northwards until it has been constrained by other boundaries.
+The City is a Borough in its own right and has its own Plan.

 Demography